Author & Journalist...

 “I shall ask Oriol and Aneesa to accompany me.
 They will know more about the effects of volcanism than I do, for they come from volcanic regions.
 When we have decided, we will gather again.”

 “As wise as you are beautiful,” Oriol said.

-“We will disburse, listen for the call to gather when a decision has been made.
+“We will disburse.
+Listen for the call to gather when a decision is made.
 Enjoy your explorations, and be safe,” Anduras sang.

 Denizen waited with Anduras and watched the pods glide from view.
 “It is a relief,” he sighed.
 “We need time to cope with our new situation.”

 “I know,” Denizen sang and looked toward the huge marble structures she and Anduras had explored as fry.
 Grand statues of long-forgotten Land Dwellers were still standing.
 She swam toward her pod, then looked back at Anduras.

 It has been a long time since I have invited someone to my pod and taken a mate, she thought

 “Would you like to accompany us on our exploration, Anduras?”